scleeza/ML-Projects/Team_mate_recommend/README.md

 _Data Source : 2020 TAMU Datathon Competition_

 ## Quick View
+__Goal__: Develope a way to recommend team mates for future event, data based on applicants' questionarie answer. (e.g. School, location, major...etc)

+__Metrics__: None, this was unsupervised learning goal.

 - Kmodes is a clustering method focus on categorical data.
 - Some columns contain too many values, so appropriate clean techniques were applied to simplified data into categorical type.
 - The estimation is conducted by comparing cost value between variant number of clusters, the optimal point should see decreasing rate of cost started to slow.